vert-x/mod-redis/README.md

 Commands that return a single line reply return `java.lang.String`, integer replies return `java.lang.Number`, "bulk" replies return an array of `java.lang.String` using the specified encoding, and "multi bulk" replies return a array of `java.lang.String` again using the specified encoding. `hgetall` is returns a `JsonObject`.

+## Friendlier hash commands

+Most Redis commands take a single String or an Array of Strings as arguments, and replies are sent back as a single String or an Array of Strings.
+When dealing with hash values, there are a couple of useful exceptions to this.

+### command hgetall

+The reply from an `hgetall` command will be converted into a JSON Object.
+That way you can interact with the responses using JSON syntax which is handy for the EventBus communication.

+### command hmset

+Multiple values in a hash can be set by supplying an object.Note however that key and value will be coerced to strings.
+NOTE: Not implemented yet!!!